esl/MongooseIM/doc/configuration/database-backends-configuration.md

 **Version notice**

-The required minimum version of MySQL is `8.0` because MongooseIM uses the JSON data type and the `INSERT INTO ...
-AS ...` query syntax.
+The required minimum version of MySQL is `8.0.14` because MongooseIM uses the JSON data type, the `INSERT INTO ...
+AS ...` query syntax, and lateral derived tables.

 ### PostgreSQL